4teamwork/ftw.lawgiver/README.rst

     </configure>

-By putting the ZCML in a separate ``lawmaker.zcml`` file you can define lawmaker in your addon package without having to define a dependency to ``ftw.lawmaker`` by using ``zcml:condition`` while loading it in your default ``configure.zcml``:
+By putting the ZCML in a separate ``lawgiver.zcml`` file you can define lawgiver in your addon package without having to define a dependency to ``ftw.lawgiver`` by using ``zcml:condition`` while loading it in your default ``configure.zcml``:

 .. code:: xml